OCA/product-attribute/product_cost_security/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Adds a security group for product cost price field.
-Only users with this group can view this field.
+It adds two security groups, one for viewing the product cost price, and the other for editing it.

 **Table of contents**